foldedtoad/st7789v_alternate/README.md

 This project was developed using Zephyr V3.5, and successfully built on both Ubuntu and MacOS.

 **NOTE** -- building may take longer that expected as LVGL has quite a bit of code.

-There are two easy methods to build the firmware.

 ### CMake Method
 This build method use cmake directly, and doesn't use west or ninja.